david-cortes/hpfrec/README.md

 For a non-Bayesian version which can produce sparse factors see [poismf](https://github.com/david-cortes/poismf).

+** *

+*Note: this package can also be used from within [LensKit](https://github.com/lenskit/lkpy), which adds functionalities such as cross-validation and calculation of recommendation quality metrics.*

 ## Model description

 The model consists in producing a non-negative low-rank matrix factorization of counts data (such as number of times each user played each song in some internet service) `Y ~= UV'`, produced by a generative model as follows: